influxdata/telegraf/plugins/outputs/remotefile/README.md

   ## Maximum size of the cache on disk (infinite by default)
   # cache_max_size = -1

+  ## Forget files after not being touched for longer than the given time
+  ## This is useful to prevent memory leaks when using time-based filenames
+  ## as it allows internal structures to be cleaned up.
+  ## Note: When writing to a file after is has been forgotten, the file is
+  ##       treated as a new file which might cause file-headers to be appended
+  ##       again by certain serializers like CSV.
+  ## By default files will be kept indefinitely.
+  # forget_files_after = "0s"

+  ## Output log messages of the underlying library as debug messages
+  ## NOTE: You need to enable this option AND run Telegraf in debug mode!
+  # trace = false

   ## Data format to output.
   ## Each data format has its own unique set of configuration options, read
   ## more about them here: